 Protect Your Investment with an Athletic Mouth Guard

 Protective mouth guards are recommended for all athletes.
 Wearing one is even more important if you are undergoing orthodontic treatment.
-Our custom athletic mouth guards at Smile Orthodontics can protect you against knocked-out teeth, fractured teeth, jaw injuries, and other forms of dental trauma.
+Our custom athletic mouth guards at Suffolk Braces can protect you against knocked-out teeth, fractured teeth, jaw injuries, and other forms of dental trauma.
 In fact, the American Dental Association (ADA) has approximated that over 200,000 dental injuries are prevented each year by wearing a well-fitted mouth guard.

 Who Should Wear an Athletic Mouth Guard?